Skip to main content

 Usage-based charges

 • Metric references: Link to your existing metrics by their metric IDs.
-You must create metrics before you reference them in plans.
+You need to create metrics before you reference them in plans.

 • Charge models: Choose the pricing model to apply to each metric.
 Select from standard, graduated, volume, package, or percentage models.